AP Statistics Unit 4 Practice Test: Probability, Random Variables, & Probability Distributions

 Question 3 Explanation:

-Answer C is correct.
+The correct answer is (C).
 These two events cannot occur simultaneously; therefore, they are mutually exclusive.

 Question 4